lea-yamashiro/Group01_EEP153/README.md

 # Kitagawa Group!

-### This README file is a general how-to for Kitagawa group's Projects 0/1 in working with GitHub in EEP 153.
+### This README file is a general how-to for the Kitagawa group's Projects 0/1 in working with GitHub in EEP 153.

 Our project files involving Jupyter Notebooks will be organized into folders in the main repository.